 - Divesting from investments that do not align with the Group's internal ESG guidelines.
 At present, the Generali Group and Fortuna's exclusions list encompasses more than 1,000 companies.
-In particular, we have decided to divest from investments in the coal industry. - A further objective is a 25% reduction in CO2/decarbonisation of the portfolio by 2024. - Annual investments in fixed-interest green and social bonds are also part of this approach.
+Particularly, we have decided to divest from the coal industry.
+Furthermore, no new investments into companies from exclusion list are permitted. - A further objective is a 25% reduction in CO2/decarbonisation of the portfolio by 2024. - Annual investments in fixed-interest green and sustainable bonds are also part of this approach. - Engagement is performed at the Generali Group level and includes Fortuna's holdings as well.